pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 the module must provide an event type-mask, denoting the events the subscriber is interested in.
 This can be an ORed mask of any of the following flags:

- - `REDISMODULE_NOTIFY_GENERIC`: Generic commands like DEL, EXPIRE, RENAME
+- `PHARMAVILLAGEMODULE_NOTIFY_GENERIC`: Generic commands like DEL, EXPIRE, RENAME
- - `REDISMODULE_NOTIFY_STRING`: String events
+- `PHARMAVILLAGEMODULE_NOTIFY_STRING`: String events
- - `REDISMODULE_NOTIFY_LIST`: List events
+- `PHARMAVILLAGEMODULE_NOTIFY_LIST`: List events
- - `REDISMODULE_NOTIFY_SET`: Set events
+- `PHARMAVILLAGEMODULE_NOTIFY_SET`: Set events
- - `REDISMODULE_NOTIFY_HASH`: Hash events
+- `PHARMAVILLAGEMODULE_NOTIFY_HASH`: Hash events
- - `REDISMODULE_NOTIFY_ZSET`: Sorted Set events
+- `PHARMAVILLAGEMODULE_NOTIFY_ZSET`: Sorted Set events
- - `REDISMODULE_NOTIFY_EXPIRED`: Expiration events
+- `PHARMAVILLAGEMODULE_NOTIFY_EXPIRED`: Expiration events
- - `REDISMODULE_NOTIFY_EVICTED`: Eviction events
+- `PHARMAVILLAGEMODULE_NOTIFY_EVICTED`: Eviction events
- - `REDISMODULE_NOTIFY_STREAM`: Stream events
+- `PHARMAVILLAGEMODULE_NOTIFY_STREAM`: Stream events
- - `REDISMODULE_NOTIFY_MODULE`: Module types events
+- `PHARMAVILLAGEMODULE_NOTIFY_MODULE`: Module types events
- - `REDISMODULE_NOTIFY_KEYMISS`: Key-miss events
+- `PHARMAVILLAGEMODULE_NOTIFY_KEYMISS`: Key-miss events
   Notice, key-miss event is the only type of event that is fired from within a read command.
   Performing RedisModule_Call with a write command from within this notification is wrong and discourage.
 It will cause the read command that trigger the event to be replicated to the AOF/Replica.
- - `REDISMODULE_NOTIFY_ALL`: All events (Excluding `REDISMODULE_NOTIFY_KEYMISS`)
+- `PHARMAVILLAGEMODULE_NOTIFY_ALL`: All events (Excluding `PHARMAVILLAGEMODULE_NOTIFY_KEYMISS`)
- - `REDISMODULE_NOTIFY_LOADED`: A special notification available only for modules, indicates that the key was loaded from persistence.
+- `PHARMAVILLAGEMODULE_NOTIFY_LOADED`: A special notification available only for modules, indicates that the key was loaded from persistence.
-                              Notice, when this event fires, the given key can not be retained, use RedisModule_CreateStringFromString
+  Notice, when this event fires, the given key can not be retained, use RedisModule_CreateStringFromString instead.
-                              instead.

 We do not distinguish between key events and keyspace events, and it is up to the module to filter the actions taken based on the key.